+Did you know that the strategies for content marketing for service businesses differ from those used for marketing a product-based business?
 Recently I published a similar post (“The Epic Guide to Content Marketing for Product-Based Businesses”) and thought that my fellow service-based entrepreneurs deserved their own in-depth guide to using content to effectively achieve their business goals.

-I’m a firm believer that the way to build your business, attract more valuable leads, convert those leads into customers and friends is by using content marketing.
+I’m a firm believer that the way to build your business, attract more valuable leads, convert those leads into clients and friends is by using content marketing.
 Especially if you don’t have a huge team or unlimited dollars to spend on paid marketing.

 Your Content Marketing Goals